XxidroxX/Covid19-Diagnosis-from-recorded-coughts/README.md

 If you want, you can send me your recorded cough to increase the dataset size.

 ## TODO
-- [ ] choose the parameters from the cmd when you run the script without open the file .py
+- [x] choose the parameters from the cmd when you run the script without open the file .py
 - [ ] Try with more combinations of parameters.
-- [x] Create my first TODO.md
 - [x] Implementing BCE Loss function
 - [x] Code cleanup